 “And to Allah belongs the inheritance of the heavens and the earth….”
 (Surah Aal-Imraan:180)

 Allah is the Creator of everything in this universe.
 All you possess is His property.
 He is the only and real owner of all these.
 Reactions you have been given by Him.
 The Car, House and all money you have is indeed given you by Allah.
 You’re all qualities, capabilities, business and intelligence, all is His gift and blessings upon you.
 Your health, kids, parents, spouse, siblings or emotions, all truth belongs to Him.
 Even He is the Master of your soul and your body.

 “The kingdom of the heavens and the earth and everything in them belongs to Allah.
 He has power over all things.”
 (Surat al-Ma’ida: 120)

 If the Giver takes back His belongings than we are not sad.
 We are still grateful and thankful to Him.
-He give us these things which we used and relished.
-We have no worry if he deprived us from that.
+He gives us these things which we used and relished.
+We have no worry if he deprived us of that.
 Surely He will give us something more beneficial.

 “And certainly, We shall test you with something of fear, hunger, loss of wealth, lives and fruits, but give glad tidings to As-Soabiriin (the patient).”
 (Noble Quran2:155)

-Allah requires from Muslims to be patient and to be faithful to Almighty Allah.
+Allah requires Muslims to be patient and to be faithful to Almighty Allah.